tweag/jupyenv/docs/HOWTO.md

 cp kernels/_python.nix kernels/my-python.nix
 ```

-Notice that we gave the kernel file a new name, `my-python.nix.
+Notice that we gave the kernel file a new name, `my-python.nix`.
 You can have multiple kernels in the same project!
 We recommend you give each one a descriptive file name to help you remember in the future.